jricher/secevent/draft-richanna-secevent-token.md

 guarantee order.

 Specifications profiling SET SHOULD define a mechanism for detecting order or sequence of events.
-For example, the "txn" claim could contain an ordered value (e.g., a counter) that the issuer defines.

 Timing Issues {#timing}
 -------------